Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Geometric relationship between vehicle and target path

-The assumption that the steering resistance is proportional to both the speed and the steering angle is a phenomenological simplification grounded in physical observations of vehicle dynamics.
-In actual driving conditions, as the steering angle $\delta$ increases, tire--road interactions become more significant, resulting in an increase in steering resistance \cite{A16}.
-Moreover, as the vehicle speed $v$ increases, the lateral forces acting on the tires grow, which in turn amplifies the reaction torque to steering input \cite{A17,A21}.
-Based on these observations, the steering resistance is represented in the simplified proportional form $Cv\delta$.
-While this model does not capture all nonlinear aspects of the actual steering mechanism, it provides a tractable representation that retains the dominant physical dependencies.
+The assumption that the steering torque resistance is proportional to both the speed and the steering angle is not merely a mathematical simplification, but is grounded in physical behavior observed in real-world vehicle dynamics.
+In actual driving conditions, as the steering angle $\delta$ increases, tire--road interactions become more significant, resulting in an increase in steering torque resistance \cite{A21}.
+Moreover, as the vehicle speed $v$ increases, the lateral forces acting on the tires grow, which in turn amplifies the reaction torque to steering input \cite{A22,A23}.
+Therefore, the steering torque resistance can be regarded as a physically motivated model reflecting these phenomena, and is expressed in the proportional form of $Cv\delta$.